akansh2000/DBMS_Project/README.md

   CREATE TABLE sales
   (
     Invoice_no INT AUTO_INCREMENT NOT NULL,
+    Timestamp TIMESTAMP NOT NULL,
+    Quantity INT NOT NULL,
     Price DECIMAL(9,2) NOT NULL,
-    Timestamp TIMESTAMP NOT NULL,
+    Total_ammount DECIMAL(9,2) NOT NULL,
     User_ID INT NOT NULL,
     Product_ID INT NOT NULL,
     PRIMARY KEY(Invoice_no),